oconnorb/slackbot/README.md

 * Click on `Create New App`.
 * Choose `From an App Manifest`.
 * Choose your workspace.
 This is where the bot will be installed.
-* Use the app manifest below (both JSON and YAML formats).
-Please note that these are the permissions that we are currently using.
-You may want to limit what the bot is capable of doing inside your workspace but that might come at the cost of functionality.
+* Use the app manifest below in YAML format.
 * Create the app.
 * Navigate to `Features` > `OAuth & Permissions` and scroll down to `OAuth Tokens for Your Workspace`.
 From here, you can install the app to your workspace.
 Once you have read through the data permissions, click allow.
 * You will now see a `Bot User OAuth Token`.
-This is what you can use within python to access the api.
+This is what you can use within python to access the slack api.
-* Note: I found that you need pip3 install slack-sdk in order for the `import slack' command to work - pip3 install slackclient is apparently deprecated…
+* Note: I found that you need `pip3 install slack-sdk` in order for the `import slack' command to work as `pip3 install slackclient` is apparently deprecated…

 #### App manifests: